MohtashamMurshid/BlogswithM/src/pages/posts/post-1.md

   alt: "The Astro logo on a dark background with a purple gradient arc."
 pubDate: "2024-07-08"
 tags: ["astro", "blogging", "learning in public", "successes"]
+department: Department of Computer Science and Engineering
+university: Islamic University of Science and Technology, Awantipora, Pulwama, J&K
 ---

 # Brain-Computer Interfaces: An In-Depth Seminar Report

-Muizza Muayqeeb Akram
-Department of Computer Science and Engineering
-Islamic University of Science and Technology, Awantipora, Pulwama, J&K

-Submitted to
-Dr. Zubair Ahmad Shah
-Assistant Professor

 Autumn – 2024